DSIN-INSA-Strasbourg/Hermes/README.md

   - [ ] contributing to core
 - [ ] Extend tests
 - [ ] Implement data consistency check when initsync sequence is met on an already initialized client (clients)
-- [ ] (Maybe) Force remote primary keys in client's datamodel.
+- [ ] (Maybe) Force remote primary keys in client datamodel.
 Requires a lot of troubleshooting to safely update "internal" attrnames and values on Dataschema primary key change : in Datasources and Eventqueue
 - [ ] (Maybe) Implement a check to ensure clients subclasses required types and attributes are set in datamodel

 ## Contributing